iterative/dvc.org/public/static/docs/command-reference/pull.md

 ## Description

 The `dvc pull` and `dvc push` commands are the means for uploading and downloading data to and from remote storage.
-These commands are analogous to the `git pull` and `git push` commands.
+These commands are analogous to `git pull` and `git push`, respectively.
 [Data sharing](/doc/use-cases/sharing-data-and-model-files) across environments and preserving data versions (input datasets, intermediate results, models, [metrics](/doc/command-reference/metrics), etc) remotely (S3, SSH, GCS, etc.)